Skip to main content

 Glossary Photovoltaics

-Another type of thin-film solar cell that uses a combination of copper, indium, gallium, and selenium as the semiconductor material, offering a good balance between efficiency and cost.
+A thin-film solar cell that uses a combination of copper, indium, gallium, and selenium as the semiconductor material, offering a good balance between efficiency and cost

 HJT (Heterojunction Technology):